 Another site that proved of importance to tracing the history of the City of Quito is in the neighborhood of Cotocollao.
 The history of this neighborhood dates back to 1,500 BC.
 This prehistoric village is where archaeologists discovered burials, pottery and stone offerings.

 By the 18th century, Quito and most of Ecuador came under the rule of the Spanish Empire.
-Like other colonies of Spain, the Roman Catholicism was established in the city.
+Like other colonies of Spain, Roman Catholicism was established in the city.
 In fact, the first church in Ecuador was established in Quito even before the city was officially founded.
 By 1743, after nearly 3 centuries of Spanish colonization, there were already around 10,000 inhabitants in Quito.
 The city and the entire country gained independence from Spain in 1809.
-However, the several centuries of Spanish rule has allowed the Spanish influences to be deeply embedded into the culture and way of life in Quito.
+However, several centuries of Spanish rule have allowed the Spanish influences to be deeply embedded into the culture and way of life in Quito.
 To this day, those influences are still evident and is a huge part of the locals’ daily life.

 As of 2014, the city of Quito is the most populous city in Ecuador with 2.6 million inhabitants.
 The second most populous city is Guayaquil.

 Cultural Heritage of Quito

 The City of Quito earns the distinction as being the first city in the world to be declared a UNESCO World Heritage Site.
 In the same year, Krakow in Poland was also named a UNESCO World Heritage Site.